 SIMONS FUN FAIR is still a family affair.
 Only the rides have changed along with the times; bigger, better and faster, and still enjoyed by the families of North Wales and far beyond.

-All information and pictures (c) John Simons Funfairs.
+Text (c) John Simons Funfairs.